pub struct ProtocOnMemory { /* private fields */ }Expand description

 pub fn run<F>(self, timeout: Duration, func: F) -> Result<Vec<(String, String)>>

-command with the given closure as a plugin code.
+Runs the protoc command with the given closure as a plugin code.

-closure which takes the encoded CodeGeneratorRequest
+The body param can be any FnOnce closure which takes the encoded CodeGeneratorRequest bytes

-and returns the Result
+and returns the Result of encoded CodeGeneratorResponse bytes.

-to the maximum duration of the protoc
+Set the timeout to the maximum duration of the protoc command execution.